-The "Elder Investment Fraud and Financial Exploitation Prevention Program" (EIFFE Prevention Program) educates healthcare professionals to recognize when their older patients may be vulnerable to or victims of financial abuse, particularly those patients with mild cognitive impairment, and then to refer these at-risk patients to State Securities Regulators, local adult protective services professionals or for further medical screening.
+The "Elder Investment Fraud and Financial Exploitation Prevention Program" (EIFFE Prevention Program) educates professionsls who routinely work with older Americans to recognize when their older clients may be vulnerable to or victims of financial abuse, particularly those patients with mild cognitive impairment, and then to refer these at-risk patients to State Securities Regulators, local adult protective services professionals or for further medical screening.

 EIFFE Prevention Program Materials